techmn/satmae_pp/README.md

 ## FMoW-Sentinel
 You can download the dataset and corresponding train/val csv files from these links [[satmae github]](https://github.com/sustainlab-group/SatMAE) [[fmow-sentinel]](https://purl.stanford.edu/vg497cb6002)

-Directory structure of the dataset should look like as below:
+Directory structure of the dataset should be as below:

 ```
 [Root folder]